mallt/php-scratch/README.md

 - Open the php scratch buffer with the following command: <kbd>M-x</kbd> `php-scratch`

 - You can evaluate php code in the scratch buffer by marking a region and pressing <kbd>C-c C-e</kbd>.
 If there is no active region, the current line will be evaluated.
 The evaluation result will be shown in the minibuffer.

+- You can also evaluate php code from the minibuffer by pressing <kbd>C-c M-:<kbd>.

 - To clear the state of the evaluated code (f.ex. variables and function declarations), you can press <kbd>C-c C-c</kbd>.